hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_idle_vms.rst

 * **keep_alive** (Integer):

-      Is the maximum time in seconds allowed for a VM to remain idle after it has completed a job.A Generally, a VM remains idle because either there are no more idle jobs in the queue that can be satisfied by this VM, or possibly because of contentention on the HTCondor job scheduler making it slow to start jobs.
+      Is the maximum time in seconds allowed for a VM to remain idle after it has completed a job.
+Generally, a VM remains idle because either there are no more idle jobs in the queue that can be satisfied by this VM, or possibly because of contentention on the HTCondor job scheduler making it slow to start jobs.
 The 'keep_alive'